mi55a/mi55a/README.md

 <h3 align="left">Hello!</h3>
 I'm Milagros (Mily) Mendez, an undergraduate at UIC studying Computer Science and Germanic Studies.
+My interest in computers started from the moment I used MS Paint on my uncle's old laptop.
+Since then, I've been bound to the world of computer science.
+I did robotics and competitive programming in high school, which has led me to my current position: studying computer science in university.

+Last summer and fall, I interned at Fermilab and developed a user-interface to assist with acquiring data from the MAGIS-100 magnetometer trolley system.
+From that experience, I learned that I really like simplifying workflows and tasks.
 <h3 align="center">Languages and Tools:</h3>
 <table align="center">
   <tr>